Originally published Wednesday, 21 August 2019.

 - Fast social media.
 Let go of the hours of scrolling and comparison and failure to simply live life.
 Life is about living and being present.
 I am deeply, deeply saddened by the state of our social media consumption and phone usage.
-I have sat restaurants and purposefully looked around, only to be met with scores of head tops as people gaze, zombie-like, into the gateway of the internet, for hours, and hours, and hours.
-Letting go of the social media for a season will do wonders to change your perspective, focus, and even give you that opportunity to go outside and get some fresh air!
+I have sat in restaurants and purposefully looked around, only to be met with scores of head tops as people gaze, zombie-like, into the gateway of the internet, for hours, and hours, and hours.
+Letting go of social media for a season will do wonders to change your perspective, focus, and even give you that opportunity to go outside and get some fresh air!

 - Read a devotional specific to single moms.
 The Life of a Single Mom offers a number of single mom devotionals and Bible studies that have been designed just for you.
 Struggling with parenting techniques?
 We’ve got it.
 Struggling to find peace in the midst of chaos?
 Check.
 Want to learn how to create a budget and stick to it.
 Yep.
 The Life of a Single Mom offers both books for purchase here and free ebooks here.

 - Develop hobbies, especially apart from your children.
 Learn to sew.
 Take up adult coloring.
 Join a running group.
 Create origami.
 I don’t care.
 Learn to have interests beyond your children.
 Many single moms begin struggling with depression as their children age and develop their own lives and interests (sports, moving away to college, etc.).
 And if we aren’t careful, we’ll even burden our children with our happiness!
 Ouch.
 Find some things that you enjoy doing and do them regularly.

 - Create a gratitude jar.
 Get a simple mason jar or other like container and a stack of index cards.
 Every day, choose one thing in your life that you are thankful for.
 Air.
 Clothes.
 Car.
 A place to live.
 Amazing children.
 Dirty dishes that indicate full bellies.
 Friends.
 Church.
 Each of us has thousands of things that we can fall to our knees and praise God for.
 Take the time to write them down.
 (Hint: During particularly dark times, go back and read what you’ve written).